CopernicaMarketingSoftware/Documentation/Publisher/en/loop-tag.md

 * [$loop.naamvanloop.index] - total iterations
 * [$loop.naamvanloop.iteration] - current iteration
-* [$loop.naamvanloop.first] - boolean waarde to indicate first iteration
+* [$loop.naamvanloop.first] - boolean value to indicate first iteration
-* [$loop.naamvanloop.last] - boolean waarde to indicate last iteration
+* [$loop.naamvanloop.last] - boolean value to indicate last iteration

 You can use these loops to add some more detail to the loop, for example to improve the layout: